 Selecting The Microphones For The Shootout

-Next, choose the microphones in your locker that you’d like to test in the shootout and ensure you have enough mic clips, stands, cables, and preamps to properly setup each microphone.
+Next, choose the microphones in your locker that you'd like to test in the shootout and ensure you have enough mic clips, stands, cables, and preamps to set up each microphone properly.

-For our example, let’s say we have 5 microphones in mind for the shootout and the necessary hardware.
-The microphones (again with link to Amazon) could be:
+For our example, let's say we have 5 microphones in mind for the shootout and the necessary hardware.
+The microphones (again, with links to Amazon) could be:

 Positioning The Microphones Fairly

 Try to position the microphones in a way that best suits the recording.
-This could means close or distant-miking.
+This could mean close or distant-miking.
 We could even shootout stereo pairs of microphones if we wanted to.

 In our example, position each of these microphones around the snare drum as you would normally but try not to touch any mics together to avoid mechanical noise.
 It's important to try to position the mics as they would be positioned if chosen.
 This often means the mics are equidistant to the sound source but not always.

 To learn more about microphone positioning, check out the following My New Microphone articles: